abrookins/TextSwitcher/README.md

 #### Handling searches
-The controller receives text that the user searches for because it has an `IBAction` wired up to the `NSSearchFieldCell` in the storyboard.
+The controller receives text that the user searches for because it has an `IBAction` wired up to the `NSSearchFieldCell` in the app's storyboard.

-When this happens, it filters the list of windows to only those that have the text that the user typed in their name or owner name (like "Firefox" for the owner or the name of a particular window - usually the currently- displayed tab).
+When this happens, the controller filters the list of windows to those that have the text that the user typed in their name or owner name (like "Firefox" for the owner or the name of a particular window - usually the currently-displayed tab).

 #### Receiving Control+number presses
 A one-indexed number like (1) or (2) is displayed next to each window in the